National Labor Union

-The National Labor Union (NLU) is the first national labor federation in the United States.
+The National Labor Union (NLU) was the first national labor federation in the United States.
 Founded in 1866 and dissolved in 1873, it paved the way for other organizations, such as the Knights of Labor and the AFL (American Federation of Labor).
 It was led by William H. Sylvis and Andrew Cameron.

 Organizational history

 The National Labor Union (NLU) followed the unsuccessful efforts of labor activists to form a national coalition of local trade unions.
 The NLU sought instead to bring together all of the national labor organizations in existence, as well as the "eight-hour leagues" established to press for the eight-hour day, to create a national federation that could press for labor reforms and help found national unions in those areas where none existed.
 The new organization favored arbitration over strikes and called for the creation of a national labor party as an alternative to the two existing parties.

 The NLU drew much of its support from construction unions and other groups of skilled employees but also invited the unskilled and farmers to join.
 On the other hand, it campaigned for the exclusion of Chinese workers from the United States and made only halting, ineffective efforts to defend the rights of women and Black people.
-African-American workers established their own Colored National Labor Union as an adjunct, but their support of the Republican Party and the prevalent racism of the citizens of the United States limited its effectiveness.
+African-American workers established their own Colored National Labor Union as an adjunct, but their support of the prevalent racism of the citizens of the United States limited its effectiveness.

 The NLU achieved early success, but one that proved less significant in practice.
 In 1868, Congress passed the statute for which the Union had campaigned so hard, providing the eight-hour day for government workers.
 Many government agencies, however, reduced wages at the same time that they reduced hours.
 While President Grant ordered federal departments not to reduce wages, his order was ignored by many.
 The NLU also obtained similar legislation in a number of states, such as New York and California, but discovered that loopholes in the statute made them unenforceable or ineffective.